Callisto Farm Is a Hub for Creativity in the Hudson Valley

 Photo by Sabrina Sucato

-While the series may be relatively new, it’s already a success, with dinners often selling out well in advance of the date.
-Graziani mentions an overwhelming support for the project from attendees and participants and looks forward to continuing to expand offerings.
+The series is a huge success, with dinners often selling out well in advance, and Graziani looks forward to continuing to expand offerings.
 She recognizes the Hudson Valley as a “special place” for food, thanks to the abundance of talented farmers and purveyors in the region, so she hopes to highlight and support them as much as she can through the dinners.
-Even the details and décor get the local touch, as she sources ceramics from area artists and shops textiles and libations from regional makers as well.
+Even the details and décor get the local touch—she sources ceramics from area artists and shops textiles and libations from regional makers as well.

 Barn